parikshitkumar1/Multiclass-Image-Classification-for-Pok-mon/README.md

 ## Examples

-#### you can use the images included in the IMAGES folder to test the app
+#### you can use the images included in the IMAGES folder to test the app, or any other jpeg/jpg

 ### v2: